RoyalIcing/Orb/README.md

 - It runs on all of today’s major platforms: browser, server, edge, mobile, laptop, tablet, desktop.
 - Universal/isomorphic components (ones that run on the server and browser) are possible in React and Next.js, but they have many different flavours and can get pretty complex for a system that was meant to be declarative.
 - Like HTML and CSS it’s backwards compatible, which means WebAssembly you author today will be guaranteed to still work in a decade or more.
 - It’s memory-safe and sandboxed.
-It can’t read memory outside of itself or what has been explicitly passed into it.
+It can’t read memory outside of itself, plus only what has been explicitly passed into it.
 It can be timeboxed to run only for a certain duration.
 - It’s fast.

 ## Why develop Orb in Elixir?